leshec/zero2prod/README.md

-zero to prod hack along

-i have not:
-implemented to faster lld linker had a really good look at the ymal disabled the license warning on deny investigated pricing for github action properly researched github actions yet
+Zero2prod read through...

+Do I want to?
+Implement a faster lld/zld linker?
+Meh, could get messy.
+Wait.

+Todo do?
+Look at the ymal configs
+Disabled/hush the license warning - deny
+Read up on github actions

+Bookmarks
-next up 3.4 our first integration test
+[] Next up 3.4 our first integration test
+[] Step back at 3.8 and make some notes.
+[] Read ahead and around the crates and Actix more.